turingschool/try-turing/a11y-single/review-setup/index.md

 The self-closing `<img />` tag above has two attributes - `src` and `alt`.
 These are intended to be used in conjunction with the `<img />` tag. `src` needs to tell the browser which image to display, and `alt` should provide text describing the image in the event the user isn't able to access the image.

+**How do I know what to put in the `src` attribute?** When working with CodePen, the easiest will be to use an image address, raather than a file on your computer.
+Find an image online, right click it, and select "Copy image address".
+Then, paste into CodePen.

 ### Links

 The `<a>` element creates a hyperlink.
 Here's an example of the syntax the browser expects: